This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Book your tickets in advance for a discount

-We visited the Guinness Storehouse in August 2020 in the aftermath of covid-19 so to ensure you get in (numbers are limited due to social-distancing), make sure you book your tickets in advance.
+The Guinness Storehouse is one of the best things to do in Dublin so make sure you book your tickets in advance.
 Slots are available every 15 minutes and if you book far enough in advance, you can secure yourself a cheaper off-peak ticket for 15 Euros each which includes a pint of Guinness in the fifth floor Gravity bar at the end of your self-guided tour.
 The standard online price is $19 Euros per person for admission.

 Continue the Guinness Goodness in Arthur’s Bar afterwards